 Born on the Fourth of July (1989)

 The true story of Ron Kovic (played by Tom Cruise), who was wheelchair bound after serving in Vietnam, is depressing in a different way to the other movies on this list.
-It mostly deals with the struggles Vietnam vets faced once they returned home to America, and the anti war movement many of them aligned with.
+It mostly deals with the struggles Vietnam vets faced once they returned home, and the anti war movement many of them aligned with.
 Also, Charlie dressed up as Ron Kovic in an episode of It’s Always Sunny in Philadelphia (obviously for cynical reasons), so that lightens things up a bit!
 Coming Home and Deathdream also explore this side of the war but didn’t seem to feature Vietnam much so I skipped them (there are only so many depressing movies a man can take!).

 Heaven and Earth (1993)

 I remember half watching this 1993 drama on TV while marking homework in Taiwan.
 It’s the third installment of Oliver Stone’s “Vietnam War Trilogy” (The other two being Platoon and Born on the Fourth of July) and is notable for being told from the perspective of a local woman while the war rages around her.

 Three Seasons (1999)

 I’m not a massive fan of subtitles, so I mostly kept this list to movies set in Vietnam that didn’t require me to read.
 This was one of the exceptions though, and I did quite enjoy it.
 Four Seasons features several intertwined tales set in modern day Vietnam (if you time travelled back to 1999 when the film was released).
 One involved Harvey Kietel, who didn’t appear to speak Vietnamese, meaning I could occasionally take a break from reading.

 The Scent of Green Papaya (1993)